 Developing Interdisciplinary Resources for Math and Biology

 Are you interested in developing open education resources to introduce quantitative skills in a life sciences classroom AND provide life science context and data in a mathematics classroom?
-Apply now to join a 2021 Fall QB@CC Incubator!
+Apply now to join a 2022 Spring QB@CC Incubator!

 Participants in incubators will focus on developing modules with a strong focus on quantitative skills that can be used in both undergraduate life science and mathematics courses.
 Accepted applicants will work in groups that include math and biology faculty, select a mutually interesting quantitative biology topic, and collaborate to develop educational modules appropriate for use in their own classrooms.
 Teams of math and biology faculty are encouraged to apply.
 Team applicants may stay together or join different groups to work on their module for the semester.
 Participants will have weekly virtual sessions to collaborate with and support others in the incubator group.